Collective responsibility: Collective punishment

-The announcement of the execution of 100 Polish roundup (łapanka) hostages as revenge for the assassination of five German policemen and one SS man by Armia Krajowa's guerrilla fighters (referred to in the text as: a Polish "terrorist organization in British service").
+The announcement of the execution of 100 Polish roundup (łapanka) hostages as revenge for the assassination of five German policemen and one SS man by Armia Krajowa's guerrilla fighters (referred to in the text as "a Polish terrorist organization in British service").
 Warsaw, 2 October 1943.

-Collective responsibility in the form of collective punishment is often used as a disciplinary measure in closed institutions, e.g. boarding schools (punishing a whole class for the actions of one known or unknown pupil), military units, prisons (juvenile and adult), psychiatric facilities, etc. The effectiveness and severity of this measure may vary greatly, but it often breeds distrust and isolation among their members.
+Collective responsibility in the form of collective punishment is often used as a disciplinary measure in closed institutions, such as boarding schools, military units, or prisons.
 Historically, collective punishment is a sign of authoritarian and/or totalitarian tendencies in the institution and/or its home society.
 For example, in the Soviet Gulags, all members of a brigada (work unit) were punished for bad performance of any of its members.

 Collective punishment is also practiced in the situation of war, economic sanctions, etc., presupposing the existence of collective guilt.
 Collective guilt, or guilt by association, is the controversial collectivist idea that individuals who are identified as a member of a certain group carry the responsibility for an act or behavior that members of that group have demonstrated, even if they themselves were not involved.
 Contemporary systems of criminal law accept the principle that guilt shall only be personal.

 During the occupation of Poland by Nazi Germany, the Germans applied collective responsibility: any kind of help which was given to a person of Jewish faith or origin was punished with death, and not only the rescuer, but his/her family was also executed.
 This was widely publicized by the Germans.
 During the occupation, for every German killed by a Pole, 100–400 Poles were shot in retribution.
 Communities were held collectively responsible for the purported Polish counter-attacks against the invading German troops.
 Mass executions of łapanka hostages were conducted every day during the Wehrmacht advance across Poland in September 1939 and thereafter.

 Another example of collective punishment was applied after the war, when ethnic Germans in Central and Eastern Europe were collectively blamed for Nazi crimes, resulting in the committing of numerous atrocities against the German population, including killings (see Expulsion of Germans after World War II and Beneš decrees).